-&lt;sup>1 This is a reference to the BOG's Office of Inspector General and Director of Compliance.
+1This is a reference to the BOG's Office of Inspector General and Director of Compliance.

 The scope and objectives of the audit should be set jointly between the Chair of the university board of trustees and the university Chief Audit Executive.
 The audit shall be performed in accordance with the current International Standards for the Professional Practice of Internal Auditing as published by the Institute of Internal Auditors, Inc.